zapmal/js-projects/README.md

 ![](images/10_03.png)

 well then...now it seems much better, but I think there are some other tiny problems...
+I have not updated the code yet, just tested the fix.

 # Work in progress!